At a glance

 - Why it works: Capers and lemon cut a rich, even mouthful from the inside

-The craft is the sauce keeping its shape against hot fish.
-Because it is emulsified, tartare sits as a thick clinging band rather than a slick that runs, and that body is the point: it goes onto the fingers as a deliberate ridge, not smeared thin where it would soak the bread and lose its bite.
-The capers and chopped gherkin keep their own firmness even against warm fish, so the contrast of soft flake and sharp pickle outlives the first bite, and the lemon or vinegar in the base lifts the fish without thinning the sauce to a drip.
-The fingers go down hot off the fryer, crumb still crackling, since that shell is the only crunch the sandwich owns and a wet sauce softens it fastest.
+The craft is the sauce keeping its shape against the fry.
+Because it is emulsified, tartare sits as a thick clinging band rather than a slick that runs, and that body is the point: it goes onto the fingers as a deliberate ridge, not smeared thin where it would soak the bread and drown the crumb.
+The capers and chopped gherkin keep their own firmness even against warm fish, so the snap of pickle outlives the first bite, and the lemon or vinegar in the base lifts the fried oil without thinning the sauce to a drip.
 Soft white bread, buttered to the edge, keeps the base from drinking fish oil and the sauce's faint moisture before it reaches the mouth.

-So the two halves carry two histories, and the joining of them belongs to no one.
+The joining of the two belongs to no one.
 No cook can be named for first banding tartare along a fish finger, and the moment went unrecorded; it is simply what happened once a postwar freezer product met a condiment that classic cookery had long since married to fried fish.
+The pairing is now fixed enough that when Birds Eye ran a Fish Finger Sandwich Award in 2017, the winning builds leaned on tartare and capers rather than ketchup, and the sandwich sits regularly among Britain's most-named, fourth in one Hovis survey of two thousand people behind the BLT, chicken salad and tuna.